jordanjmartinez/ghost-siem-simulator/README.md

 **G.H.O.S.T.** delivers an end-to-end SIEM simulation experience, replicating real-world SOC workflows through live alert generation, grouped threat patterns, analyst decision-making, and structured incident reporting.
 The platform includes performance analytics, a responsive UI with themed visuals, and seamless toggling between active threats and historical investigations — making it ideal for cybersecurity training, demonstrations, and portfolio showcase.

-**Simulated Real-Time Alert Generation**
+## **Simulated Real-Time Alert Generation**
-- Generates and streams security event logs with dynamic attack scenarios, including false positives, categorized by threat type and severity for realistic SOC training.
+Generates and streams security event logs with dynamic attack scenarios, including false positives, categorized by threat type and severity for realistic SOC training.

+Displayed in the Events Tab, the interface supports:

+- Live pagination and adjustable rows per page

+- Search and filtering for specific logs by keyword

+- A Simulate Events button that triggers a new batch of synthetic logs, including both benign and malicious behaviors

+- A Clear Logs button that resets the event feed, removing all previously generated logs for a fresh session or scenario restart

+This system forms the core of **G.H.O.S.T.’s** interactive alert simulation, offering a hands-on training loop for analysts to detect, classify, and respond to evolving threat patterns.

 **Grouped Threat Detection & Pattern Recognition**
 - Automatically clusters related logs by scenario ID, allowing analysts to triage threats based on contextual attack patterns instead of isolated events.